 Rejection Sensitivity is a strong reaction to perceived or actual rejection.
 It can often be triggered by fearing having done something tenuous wrong that another person will then act upon, or by the perception of negative feedback.
+This can drive behaviours that later cause regret, but in the moment you felt powerless to stop them.
+Rejection Sensitivity often is experienced by people with Social Anxiety, generally secondary to various neurodivergent and biological conditions.

 When this fails and the person is rejected anyway, it triggers a spiral of “was it me”, “was it my mask”, “did they see the real me?” and “what do they want from me?”.
 Being seen behind the mask, not knowing how to fix the mask, and not understanding why you’ve been rejected is terrifying.